Pohang Gyeongsangbuk Do, South Korea Travel Guide

 Pohang itself is less prominent for ancient archaeological sites compared to its highly historical neighbor, Gyeongju.
 For extensive archaeological ruins, a day trip to Gyeongju is highly recommended.

-POSCO itself is a monumental site of industrial past.
+POSCO is itself a monumental site of industrial past.
 Its museum and factory tours highlight the incredible transformation of Korea through heavy industry.
 Guryongpo Port's history reflects regional maritime development.

 Pohang is not a main destination for large-scale wildlife viewing.
 However, common bird species can be observed in its parks, coastal areas, and along riverbanks.
 Marine life is present in the East Sea, but typical viewing is through diving or fishing rather than direct observation from shore.